-I have a distinct memory (among my very earliest) of my mother describing a new TV show that was about to air on PBS.
+I have a distinct memory, among my very earliest, of my mother describing a new television show about to debut on Public Television.
 “It’s for kids exactly your age,” she told me, and so it was.
-Sesame Street debuted in late 1969, when I was 5.
-In a home where screen time was highly restricted (our Sony Trinitron representing the only screen), Grover, Ernie, Bert, Maria, Mr. Hooper, Kermit, Gordon, Guy Smiley & Co. proved a staple of my early cultural sentience.
+Sesame Street first aired in late 1969, when I was 5.
+In a home where screen time was highly restricted (our boxy Sony Trinitron representing the only screen at that primitive time), Grover, Ernie, Bert, Maria, Mr. Hooper, Kermit, Gordon, Guy Smiley & Co. proved a staple of my early cultural sentience.
 It occurred to me recently that without the enthusiastic approval of kids my age — this founding Sesame Street cohort — the show might not have survived or become such a thing.
-And what a thing: 48 years and counting.
+And what a thing: 50 years and counting.

 While channel surfing through the upper, premium reaches of my cable guide, I never seem to happen upon Sesame Street.
 Yes, today the show airs on HBO.
 You may have read about this arrangement whereby first-run episodes can be found there on Saturday mornings; eventually, they cycle back onto PBS in a post-modern form of syndication.
-I never see it there either, to be honest (my viewing habits are too nocturnal).
-It made this transition 2 years ago and I gather the show continues to wear extremely well.
+I never see it there either, to be honest.
+My viewing habits are primarily nocturnal.
+It made this transition to HBO 2 years ago and I gather the show continues to wear extremely well.

 Buoyed by the idea that this hugely influential, 50-year old show retains “the brassy splendor of The Bugs Bunny Show and the institutional dignity of a secular Sabbath school,” I’ve been conducting an experiment these last few weeks: I’ve been mentioning Sesame Street to folks generally my age and paying attention to their mood in reaction.
-If it generally brightens, I know they are fellow members of this my cohort… If I make a Cookie Monster or Roosevelt Franklin reference to someone just 4 years older, however, the reactions differ quite markedly.
+If it generally brightens, I know they are fellow members of my cohort.
+However, if I make a Cookie Monster or Roosevelt Franklin reference to someone just 4 years older, the reactions differ quite markedly.
 Often they don’t get it, or they will roll their eyes and make it clear they didn’t really watch Sesame Street.
-This makes sense: When the show debuted, these elder folks had already aged out.
+This makes sense: When the show debuted, these elder folks (Baby Boomers, primarily) had already aged out.

-More and more I realize that members of my generational cohort (what cultural historians and demographers William Strauss and Neil Howe call “The 13th Generation”) possess a unique relationship to this show, and to American culture frankly.
+More and more I realize that members of my generational cohort (what cultural historians and demographers William Strauss and Neil Howe call “The 13th Generation”, what the rest of us call Generation X) possess a unique relationship to this show and to American culture frankly.
 We weren’t just the first to watch and appreciate Sesame Street; we staffed the damn thing.
-Remember those little ditties they did, spelling out various numbers and letters with the bodies of other 5- and 6-year-old kids?
+Remember those little ditties they did, spelling out various numbers and letters with the bodies of other 5- and 6-year-old kiddies?
 Wesleyan, where I went to college in the 1980s, was full of Manhattanites who played those “roles” on the early shows.
 A dozen years on, we took great delight in catching Sesame Street some afternoon after class and spying our friend Ben Irvin forming the cross section of the letter A.

-Boomers don’t have the same need to parse things in this way.
-Their cohort is so big, so domineering, they assume (quite rightly) that most of the American society we now occupy was created for or by them, but certainly for their benefit.
+Boomers don’t have the same need to parse things in this way, of course.
+Their cohort is so big, so culturally domineering, they assume (quite rightly) that most of the American society we now occupy was created for or by them, but certainly for their benefit.
 We 13ers are obliged to poke around a bit for examples where our own identities weren’t completely overrun or ignored.

 A more amorphous but still compelling argument can be made that this immediate post-Boomer, 50something cohort of ours remains a sui generis cultural product of Sesame Street and its distinct moral universe.
 Even if we weren’t, the show was unabashedly urban and diverse, never judgmental (but never cloying either), assertive when pushed but generally interested in getting along with others.
 We could throw Mr. Rogers into this mix, too.
 His show debuted nationally in 1968 and would bear equal cultural heft, though it was aimed at even younger kids and could be pretty cloying, in my view (though I did like the trains and Daniel the Stri-ped Tiger).

 Boomers were raised on a different sort of television, a more commercial, pre-PBS brand of programming that reacted to the 1960s in a completely different way — by glorifying bland conventions that seemed to come from previous decades (My Three Sons, Gunsmoke).
-As such, my next elders in the culture reacted differently: They either rebelled against these hidebound/nostalgic traditions, or they clung to them with the fervor of a Trump voter (which all too many of them grew up to be).
-We 13ers have our own issues, of course.
+As such, my next elders in the culture reacted differently: They either rebelled against these hidebound/nostalgic traditions, or they clung to them with the fervor of a Trump voter, which all too many of them grew up to be.
+We in GenX have our own issues, of course.
 But I daresay we don’t carry around THAT sort of baggage — and Sesame Street is one reason why.